CancerDataAggregator/CDA-HelpDesk/docs/ETL/ETL.md

 ## Near future enhancements

-   	* CDA to add CRDC CDS and HTAN to list of data sources
+- CDA to add CRDC CDS as a data source
-   	* Harmonization and QC transformations on incoming data to be expanded (policies to be developed in close coordination with CRDC DSS)
+- Harmonization and QC transformations on incoming data to be expanded (policies to be developed in close coordination with CRDC DSS)
-   	* CDA to begin merging specimen metadata across multiple DCs, as is currently done with subjects
+- CDA to begin merging specimen metadata across multiple DCs, as is currently done with subjects
-	* CDA model upgrades (to be developed in close coordination with CRDC DSS)
+- CDA model upgrades (to be developed in close coordination with CRDC DSS)